 NMCC and the State of Maine do not carry insurance for students for fire or theft.
-Students should be sure that they are covered under either a parent's homeowner's policy or some type of policy of their own.
+Students should be sure that there is coverage under either a parent's homeowner's policy or some type of policy the student has.
 While the College takes precautions to prevent such incidents, NMCC will not be responsible for any student claims.